Low-FODMAP Slow-Cooker Stuffed Bell Pepper Soup; Gluten-free, Dairy-free

 I love that this low-FODMAP Stuffed Bell Pepper Soup is filled with ground beef, rice and tons of vegetables, since I can trust that my family is getting all the nutrients they need in one bowl.
 It is packed with protein, vitamins and fiber.

 FODMAP fact: Red and Green Peppers vary in FODMAP content.
-While you can enjoy 52 g (1/2 cup) of green pepper for one low-FODMAP serving, in contrast there are no FODMAPs in red pepper at all!
-You just can’t take anything for granted when it comes to FODMAP levels.
+While you can enjoy 75g of green pepper for one low-FODMAP serving (higher amounts contain too much fructan), in contrast red bell peppers contain more and need a lower serving of 43g (due to fructose levels)!
+You just can’t take anything for granted when it comes to FODMAP levels. (*recent Monash update March 2022).
 Check out our free low-FODMAP Happy Gut Guide for FODMAP lists and other great information.

 Be healthy and happy,